jprr12/odin-recipes/README.md

 # odin-recipes
-- this is a recipe website that only uses html
+- this is a recipe website project from The Odin Project